A Semantic-Aware Layer-Freezing Approach to Computation-Efficient Fine-Tuning of Language Models: Computation-Efficient Fine-Tuning

 \subsection{Transitions on Semantics}

 In next-token prediction, the last token in the given input is used as the medium to compute the next token, denoted as \emph{medium token}.
-Influenced by the embeddings of other tokens and the parameters in model layers, the medium token will undergo a transition on its semantic meaning, denoted as \emph{semantic transition}.
+Influenced by the embeddings of other tokens and the parameters in model layers, the medium token will undergo a layer-by-layer transition on its semantic meaning, denoted as \emph{semantic transition}.
 LM finetuning has effects on semantic transition, and the differences before and after finetuning are illustrated in \cref{fig:overview}.
 We define the involved concepts as below.

 \paragraph{Transition Trace} For a given sequence of $n$ tokens, $t_1, t_2, ..., t_{n}$, assume a $m$-layer LM will predict the next token $t_{n+1}$, the representation of $t_{n}$ undergoes a semantic transition from semantic meaning $i$ to $j$.
-The \emph{factual} representation in each layer is denoted as $f_0, f_1, f_2, ..., f_{m}$ ($f_0$ is the onehot embedding, equals to $i$; while $f_m$ is the last-layer representation, equals to $j$), so the semantic transition defined by these representations is a \emph{transition trace}.
+The hidden state in each layer is denoted as $f_0, f_1, f_2, ..., f_{m}$ ($f_0$ is the onehot embedding, equals to $i$; while $f_m$ is the last-layer representation, equals to $j$), so the semantic transition defined by these representations is a \emph{transition trace}.

-\paragraph{Transition Route} For a given sequence of $n$ tokens, $t_1, t_2, ..., t_{n}$, assume a $m$-layer LM will predict the next token $t_{n+1}$, the representation of $t_{n}$ undergoes a semantic transition.
-The semantic meaning of the token is $i$ and that of the ground truth is $k$.
-An idealized semantic transition from $i$ to $k$ is defined as a \emph{transition route}.
-The \emph{virtual} representation in each layer is denoted as $v_0, v_1, v_2, ..., v_{m}$ ($v_0$ is the onehot embedding, equals to $i$; while $v_m$ is the representation of the ground truth, equals to $k$).

-Following the principle of Occam’s razor, that is, taking the simplest explanation for an observation is most likely to be correct, we take a hypothesis that, \emph{For a given LM, the changes to the representations between neighboring layers shall be simple}.
-Therefore, the idealized transition route is straight from the initial embedding (a semantic base in the embedding latent space) of the medium token to the representation of the ground truth (a semantic base in the last-layer latent space).

-For a straight transition route, the virtual representations shall be the interpolated results.
-The virtual latent representation in the transition route is termed as \emph{semantic anchor}.
-The semantic anchor in each model layer can be estimated using the semantic bases of two sides and linear interpolation.
-For a given token, we note the semantic anchor at layer $k$ of a $m$-layer LM as $\vec{r}_{k}$ (the computation formula is $\vec{r}_{k} = (1 - \frac{k}{m})~\vec{r}_{i} + \frac{k}{m}~\vec{r}_{o}$).

-\paragraph{Transition Deviation} For a semantic transition of a $m$-layer LM, the \emph{factual} representation in each layer of the transition trace is $f_0, f_1, f_2, ..., f_{m}$, and the \emph{virtual} representation in each layer of the transition route is $v_0, v_1, v_2, ..., v_{m}$.
-The deviation of the factual representation to the virtual representation in each layer can be measured (such as using cosine similarity), denoted as $d_0, d_1, d_2, ..., d_{m}$ ($d_0 = 0$ always stands since $f_0 = v_0$), The deviations in the semantic transition are called \emph{transition deviations}.